 A three-year starter, Wilson's final career line includes 207 receptions for 3,270 yards and 45 touchdowns.
 A first-team All-State honoree as a senior, Wilson caught 79 passes for 1,343 yards and 21 touchdowns in helping the Rams reach the second round of the state playoffs last season.
 He also returned a punt and a kickoff for touchdowns over the course of his career.

-Page 2 of 2 - Coming off of a 9-3 season, which ended with a 24-16 loss to eventual national runner-up Georgia Southern in the second round of the FCS playoffs, UCA signed 23 players on Wednesday.
+Coming off of a 9-3 season, which ended with a 24-16 loss to eventual national runner-up Georgia Southern in the second round of the FCS playoffs, UCA signed 23 players on Wednesday.
 Wilson was among the Bears' four wide receiver signees.